 What is counselling?
 How does it differ from other helping activities?
-These are among the first questions which you, as students, may be asked to consider at the start of your training programme.
-A wide variety of ideas is likely to emerge in response to these questions, because there is no single answer which adequately defines counselling.
+These are among the first questions which you may be asked to consider at the start of your training programme.
+A wide variety of ideas is likely to emerge in response to these questions, because no single answer adequately defines counselling.
 One way of approaching the problem of definition is to work in small groups and generate as many answers as possible among the participants.
-A typical working group might produce results similar to the following list.